inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 For myself, I can only say that I am astonished and somewhat terrified at the results of this evening's experiments.
-Astonished at the wonrful power you have veloped, and terrified at the thought that so much hious and bad music may be put on record forever.
+Astonished at the wonrful power you have veloped, and terrified at the thought that so much hious and bad music may be t on record forever.
 		-- Sir Arthur Sullivan, message to Edison, 1888 Monterey... is cidly the pleasantest and most civilized-looking place in California ... [it] is also a great place for cock-fighting, gambling